Project-Jorugmond/Kusanagi-Silverhand-Legal-Framework-Docs/overview.md

   - Federated voting on interpretations of key rights issues
   - Optional appeals to larger panels via quorum thresholds

+#### 5. **Expert Informed Judicial Layer**
+- Major decisions subject to **expert review**:
+  - Sometimes the masses don't understand something.
+Experts who have their vested interets transparently and openly documented should be able to give auditable advice on rulings while taking into account civil and human rights and scientific fact.
 ---

 ### ⚙️ Anti-Capture Mechanisms